botherder/kraken/README.md

 Alternatively, `kraken` can also be launched using the following arguments:

-    -backend string
+    Usage of kraken:
-        Specify a particular hostname to the backend to connect to (overrides the default) -daemon
-        Enable daemon mode (this will also enable the report flag) -report
+          --backend string   Specify a particular hostname to the backend to connect to (overrides the default) --daemon           Enable daemon mode (this will also enable the report flag) --debug            Enable debug logs
-        Enable reporting of events to the backend -debug
+          --report           Enable reporting of events to the backend
-        Enable debug logs

 Using `kraken -backend example.com` will override the default `BACKEND` that was provided during build time.